 Become possible with Herzing University in Atlanta, GA.

-Choosing a nursing school is a big decision—partner with one who will support you in lifelong learning.
+Choosing a nursing school in Georgia is a big decision—partner with one who will support you in lifelong learning.
 Herzing University in Atlanta empowers you to grow into the career-focused nursing professional you’ve pictured yourself to become.

 Address50 Hurt Plaza SE Suite 400

 Become a Nurse

 How do I become a registered nurse?